SylvainTran/speculative-futures-project-2/README.md

 After about 2 weeks of deliberation, I've found the theme.
 The theme is a very subspecific part of what I found interesting about CBT. ("Understanding this enough to move on" cost me two prototypes, or about 2 weeks and a half of work, though).
 The idea came in part by also wanting to experiment with the free form nature of web, 3D embeds and sketches, and the potential of React's reactivity.
 (And the true nature behind Tower Defense in general.)

-And the sub theme is...__The Universal Moment In Nature When You Know You Have To Leave Your Parents__.
+And the sub theme is...
+Speculative Independence in Species
 - The beauty of taking risks over safety in the home.
 I've always found this intriguing.
 - This is a playable essay?